 First things first, how is life in lockdown?
 And where are you based at the moment?

 Things are fairly calm here (in Riga, Latvia) – I’ve taken the time to immerse myself in video editing and started making YouTube videos focused around being an indie songwriting and the balance between building an audience and keeping good emotional wellbeing!
+Perhaps incorporating apps like an ai image generator would be a huge game-changer.

 I think that us artists and songwriters tend to struggle with the idea of putting out an “honest” perspective – we’re engrained with the need to project a constantly positive image of success.
 And so, in starting a solo project from scratch, I’ve grabbed the chance to document the process with complete transparency and talk about the emotional challenges I’m facing along the way in real time.